-Based on the test work discussed previously and on the current estimated ore resource, process options were investigated.
-The process envisioned for this document involves crushing the run of mine ore in a three stage crushing circuit to less than 3/4 inch, and placing the crushed ore on a lined heap leach pad and utilizing conventional heap leaching technologies for the first three years of operation.
-Figure 16.1 presents a simple block flow diagram of the proposed circuit.
-The placement of ore on the heap would likely not be performed during the coldest three months of the year due to arctic winter temperatures.
+Based on the test work discussed previously and on the current estimated resource, process options were investigated.
+The process envisioned for this document involves crushing the run of mine production in a three stage crushing circuit to less than $\frac{3}{4}$ inch, and placing the crushed mineralized material on a lined heap leach pad and utilizing conventional heap leaching technologies for the first three years of operation.
+Figure 16.2 presents a simple block flow diagram of the proposed circuit.
+The placement of material on the heap would likely not be performed during the coldest three months of the year due to arctic winter temperatures.
 However, leaching would continue twelve months of the year since all piping, pregnant ponds, and solution application drip irrigators would be buried within the heap to prevent freezing.

-Figure 16-1 Proposed Livengood process block flow diagram showing heap leach process streams.
+Figure 16.2.
+Proposed Livengood process block flow diagram showing heap leach process streams.

 After the first three years of operation, utilizing only the heap leach process, a milling facility utilizing gravity separation in the grinding circuit, followed by flotation and fine grinding of the flotation concentrate, which would then be leached in a CIL circuit, is envisioned for start-up in year four.
-The base case scenario is for a heap leach of 100,000 tpd for the first three years reducing to 50, 000 tpd when the mill comes on line and the mill would process 53,400 tpd.
+The base case scenario is for a heap leach of 100,000 tpd for the first three years reducing to 50, 000 tpd when the mill comes on line and the mill would process 53,400 tpd to 100,000 tpd.

-Future mineral processing investigations will likely focus on this combination of a Mill / CIL process facility in conjunction with the heap leach facility.
-Figure 16.2 presents a simple block flow diagram of the alternate circuit.
+Future mineral processing investigations will likely focus on this combination of a Mill/CIL process facility in conjunction with the heap leach facility.
+Figure 16.3 presents a simple block flow diagram of the alternate circuit.